Jeff-Lewis/cls-hooked/README.md

 remaining references to those namespaces in code, the associated storage will still be reachable, even though the associated state is no longer being updated.
 Make sure you clean up any references to destroyed namespaces yourself.

+## cls.ERROR_SYMBOL

+When there is an active context, errors produced at any point in the same call stack where the context was activated, will get the `ERROR_SYMBOL` property with a reference to the current active context.

+Since `ERROR_SYMBOL` is a private symbol, it won't show up by default if errors are inspected (e.g JSON.stringify or util.inspect), and it's value is only retriable witha a reference to `cls.ERROR_SYMBOL`.

 ## process.namespaces